michaeleldar/CobaltSearch/README.md

-# CobaltSearch
+# Cobalt Search
-A home page.
+A home page/search page.

+All clint-side code, no server side code.